TheSpaceDevs/.github/profile/README.md

 ## API Showcase - Spaceflight News API 📰

 ### Latest News ⌛
+- <a href="https://spacenews.com/space-command-u-s-satellites-constrained-by-lack-of-mobility/" >🔗</a> **[SpaceNews]** Space Command: U.S. satellites ‘constrained’ by lack of mobility
 - <a href="https://arstechnica.com/science/2023/01/spacex-completes-fueling-test-will-now-work-toward-massive-engine-firing-test/" >🔗</a> **[Arstechnica]** SpaceX completes fueling test, will now work toward massive engine firing test
 - <a href="https://spacenews.com/space-force-not-buying-large-satellites-for-the-foreseeable-future/" >🔗</a> **[SpaceNews]** Space Force not buying large satellites for the foreseeable future
 - <a href="https://spacenews.com/nasa-and-darpa-to-partner-on-nuclear-thermal-propulsion-demonstration/" >🔗</a> **[SpaceNews]** NASA and DARPA to partner on nuclear thermal propulsion demonstration
 - <a href="https://spacenews.com/buckle-up-it-could-get-bumpy-the-space-economys-vaunted-resilience-will-be-tested-in-2023/" >🔗</a> **[SpaceNews]** Buckle up, it could get bumpy: The space economy’s vaunted resilience will be tested in 2023
-- <a href="https://arstechnica.com/science/2023/01/european-launch-chief-insists-there-be-no-competition-with-ariane-rockets/" >🔗</a> **[Arstechnica]** European launch chief insists there be no competition with Ariane rockets

 ### Launch-related News 🚀

-- <a href="https://spacenews.com/rocket-lab-to-launch-hawkeye-360-satellites-on-first-wallops-electron-mission/" >🔗</a> **[SpaceNews]** Rocket Lab to launch HawkEye 360 satellites on first Wallops Electron mission
-- <a href="https://spacenews.com/hawkeye-360-delivers-satellites-for-rocket-labs-first-launch-from-u-s-soil/" >🔗</a> **[SpaceNews]** HawkEye 360 to launch satellites on Rocket Lab’s first mission from U.S. soil
-- <a href="https://spacenews.com/nasa-and-rocket-lab-ready-for-first-electron-launch-from-wallops/" >🔗</a> **[SpaceNews]** NASA and Rocket Lab ready for first Electron launch from Wallops
-- <a href="https://www.nasaspaceflight.com/2022/12/virginia-is-for-launch-lovers/" >🔗</a> **[NASASpaceflight]** Upper level winds scrub first Electron launch from American soil
-- <a href="https://spaceflightnow.com/2022/12/17/faa-clears-rocket-lab-for-first-launch-from-u-s-spaceport/" >🔗</a> **[Spaceflight Now]** FAA clears Rocket Lab for first launch from U.S. spaceport
-- <a href="https://spacenews.com/weather-and-range-issues-delay-first-electron-launch-from-wallops-to-january/" >🔗</a> **[SpaceNews]** Weather and range issues delay first Electron launch from Wallops to January
-- <a href="https://www.nasaspaceflight.com/2023/01/virginia-is-for-launch-lovers/" >🔗</a> **[NASASpaceflight]** Rocket Lab to conduct first Electron launch from American soil

 <hr>
   <div align="center">
-  This <code>README.md</code> was last auto generated at <a href="https://www.timeanddate.com/worldclock/fixedtime.html?iso=20230124T223134">2023-01-24 22:31:34 UTC</a>
+  This <code>README.md</code> was last auto generated at <a href="https://www.timeanddate.com/worldclock/fixedtime.html?iso=20230124T230544">2023-01-24 23:05:44 UTC</a>
   <br>
   <!-- <a href="https://medium.com/@g.h.garrett" target="_blank">Learn to add space launches to your profile here!</a> -->
 </div>